Blue fox fur: Trade and history

 The fur trader Stepan Glotov managed to reach the coast of Alaska via the islands of Unalaska and Umnak in 1759.
 Others soon followed to exploit the fabulous wealth of furs, which far exceeded that of Siberia.
-The most important beneficiary was the merchant Gregor Schelechow from Okhotsk.
+The main beneficiary was the merchant Gregor Schelechow from Okhotsk.
 From his very first visit, he brought back 17 tons of walrus teeth, 8 tons of fish glue, 2000 beaver pelts, 4000 sea otter pelts and 6000 blue fox pelts.

 The wife of Henry II of France, Catherine de Medici (1519–1589), owned a very expensive blue fox fur coat during the peak price period of blue fox fur.
-The blue fox fur has always been considered more valuable than the fur of the white fox, only in the 1920s did the white fox also experience a heyday as a glamorous piece of clothing.
+Blue fox fur has always been considered more valuable than white fox fur; only in the 1920s did white fox fur also experience a heyday as a glamorous piece of clothing.
 In some areas, the targeted hunting of the blue fox led to the former balance shifting in favor of the white fox.
 Around 1742, almost only blue foxes were captured on Bering Island, which led to their population being destroyed "down to a meagre remnant", while the white foxes remained almost unharmed (according to Georg Steller).
 The same shifts caused by this targeted hunting can also be observed in the Siberian Arctic Ocean region.
 One of the areas most populated by arctic foxes is the west coast of Greenland.
 In the past, 7 white foxes were caught for every 10 blue foxes.
 In 1961 it was stated: "For some time now, however, the ratio has been 5:5.
 The white fox has always predominated on the east coast.
 Catch result is 2 blue foxes to 10 white foxes".